MarkWilcock/Generative-AI-Course/20 Using ChatGPT Effectively.md

 Continue the conversation and provide a follow up prompt, with more specific details and/or  a clarification / extension of your original question.
 Consider:
 * does this improve ChatGPT's response?
 * how much does this feel like a natural conversation?
+You  can continue to add further follow up prompts based on the latest response in an iterative manner

 **Task 3**  Try various styles of conversation and tasks.
 For example, Ask ChatGPT to brainstorm, plan, explain, summarise and critique, and suggest solutions to problems.
 Here are some suggestions to get you started but please use your own ideas.